hugojosefson/install-nodejs-and-pm2/README.md

 # install-nodejs-and-pm2

-Script for installing Node.js and [pm2](https://pm2.keymetrics.io/), on a Linux server with for example CentOS or RHEL.
+Script for installing Node.js and [pm2](https://pm2.keymetrics.io/), on a Linux server with for example Ubuntu, Debian, CentOS or RHEL.

-Tested in RHEL 6.9.
+Tested in:

+ * Ubuntu 18.04
+ * RHEL 6.9

 ## Get the script